johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-masking-pii-from-llms-langchain-middleware.md

     """
 ```

 The next interesting piece in our middleware class is where we implement `wrap_model_call`.
-In this method our logic iterates through every message in the original request, building a new list of message that have masked PII information:
+In this method our logic iterates through every message in the original request, building a new list of messages that have masked PII information:

 ```python
     def wrap_model_call(